 "Does subjective improvement in adults with intracranial arachnoid cysts justify surgical treatment?"

-2015 – Hugh Sims-Williams – Best clinical paper
+2015 – Hugh Sims-Williams – Best Clinical Research Paper

 "Analgesic deep brain stimulation of the peri-aqueductal gray releases endogenous opioids in man"

-2015 – Mario Ganau – Best laboratory paper
+2015 – Mario Ganau – Best Laboratory Research Paper

 "A DNA-based nano-immunoassay for the label-free detection of glial fibrillary acidic protein in multicell lysates"

 2014 – Dr. Adel Helmy – Best Clinical Research Paper

 "Recombinant human interleukin-1 receptor antagonist in severe traumatic brain injury: a phase II randomized control trial"

 2013 – Dr. Ajmal Zemmar – Best Laboratory Research Paper

 "Neutralization of Nogo-A enhances synaptic plasticity in the rodent motor cortex and improves motor learning in vivo"

 2012 – Emilia Gaal, Finland – Best Clinical Research Paper